-St. Matthius Church Trail [CLOSED] is a 4.8 mile lightly trafficked loop trail located near Shreveport, LA that features a great forest setting and is rated as moderate.
+St. Matthius Church Trail [PRIVATE PROPERTY] is a 4.8 mile lightly trafficked loop trail located near Shreveport, LA that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible from January until November.
 Dogs are also able to use this trail.

 PLEASE NOTE: this trail is on private land and the bank that owns the property has stated that anyone found on the trails will be trespassing and violating the law.

 This is a great trail with lots of cover.
 I walked this trail on a 95 degree day and really wasn't that bad with all the trees covering you.

 My 2 year old and I hiked the 4 mile loop today.
 It was beautiful and not too hot for late July given all of the wonderful shade.

 A hidden gem.
 Took my five year old daughter on the kids one mile loop and we had a great time.
 I'm looking forward to completing the larger loops.
 The trail is shady, which helps with the heat.
 Very well kept and clean.
 Looking forward to visiting this trail often.